alinnman/celestial-navigation/INSTALL.md

 ### About operating systems

 All development and testing has sofar been done on Linux (Ubuntu), Android and Google Colab.
-Nothing has (yet) been tested in MS Windows.
-The scripts have known bugs preventing them to be run on MS Windows.
-These bugs will be corrected later on.
+Nothing has (yet) been tested thourougly in MS Windows.
+You will likely be able to develop and run scripts and the kivy app on Windows, but the android cross-compiling kit (buildozer) has sofar only been executed under Linux.

 ### A mobile app (Android)